dipendra-mule/conducky/website/docs/user-guide/quick-start.md

 - User management across all events
 - Access to admin interface

-**Note**: SuperAdmins need explicit event roles to access event data!
+**Important**: SuperAdmins need explicit event roles to access event data!
+Being a SuperAdmin doesn't automatically grant access to event content - you must be added as an Event Admin, Responder, or Reporter for each event.

 ---